Hey there, y’all! I’m Lena, the artist behind Réve & Bloom.

 If you love a dash of whimsy in your belongings…

-Then Réve & Bloom is for you!
+Then Réve & Bloom is perfect for you!

 I wasn't always an artist.